Mereson/Learnable-week-6-task/README.md

 # Learnable-week-6-task

+This Repository contains the tasks for Learnable Week 6

-Build a netflix clone with html and css
+## Build a netflix clone with html and css

+- Built and styled Hero Section

+---